-Monthly and quarterly sampling of Chedakuz Creek sites will be conducted as per the AEMP sampling program (see Table 4.2-2 of the AEMP Plan).
+Monthly, quarterly, or weekly sampling of Chedakuz Creek sites will be conducted as per the AEMP sampling program (see Table 4.2-2 of the AEMP Plan).

-Quarterly sampling of Tatelkuz Lake water quality will be completed to capture variability during both the ice-covered season (November and February) and open-water season (May and August).
-Lake sampling will be conducted at three depths within water column (surface, middle, and bottom) with 10% duplication at each sampling event (coinciding with the AEMP sampling program; see Table 4.2-2 of the AEMP Plan).
+Quarterly sampling of Tatelkuz Lake (TL-01) water quality will be completed to capture variability during both the ice-covered season (November and February) and open-water season (May and August).
+Lake sampling will be conducted at three depths within water column (surface, middle, and bottom) with 10% duplication at each sampling event (coinciding with the AEMP sampling program and the Tatelkuz Lake Protection Plan; see Table 4.2-2 of the AEMP Plan).
+Monthly sampling of Tatelkuz Lake littoral zone sites (TL-02, TL-03, and TL-04) will be completed when/if initiated.
+Under-ice sampling at littoral zone sites may be limited to months where access is safe for sample collection.
+Baseline water quality samples will be collected for the first time at the littoral sites in 2022, therefore timing of sampling may be adjusted as well as adjustments to location to avoid sampling water influenced by sediment in shallow areas.